Installing Prefect

 # Running the local server and UI

 Prefect includes an open-source server and UI for orchestrating and managing flows.
 The local server stores flow metadata in a Postgres database and exposes a GraphQL API.
 The local server requires Docker and Docker Compose to be installed.
 If you have Docker Desktop on your machine, you've got both of these.
+Prefect Server also has an experimental helm chart for larger deployments to Kubernetes.

 Once you are ready to deploy into production, you can use Prefect Cloud to orchestrate your workflows.